Strangeways, Here We Come

 Strangeways, Here We Come is the fourth and final studio album by the English rock band the Smiths.
 It was released on 28 September 1987 by Rough Trade Records, a few months after the band had broken up.
-All of the songs were composed by Johnny Marr, with lyrics written and sung by Morrissey.
+As with their other albums, all of the songs were composed by Johnny Marr, with lyrics written and sung by Morrissey.
 The record marked a stylistic shift for the band, incorporating a broader range of instrumentation and a more experimental sound than their previous releases.
 It achieved commercial success and has since been regarded by all four band members as their finest work.

 Following the critical acclaim of their 1986 album The Queen Is Dead, the Smiths experienced increasing public attention and media presence.
-Despite internal tensions and the departure of temporary rhythm guitarist Craig Gannon, the band returned to the studio in early 1987 to fulfil their final contractual obligation to Rough Trade.
+Despite internal tensions and the departure of temporary rhythm guitarist Craig Gannon, the band returned to the studio in early 1987 to fulfill their final contractual obligation to Rough Trade.
 During the recording sessions at the Wool Hall recording studio in Bath, Somerset, relations within the band remained relatively stable.
 However, Johnny Marr left the band shortly after the sessions were completed, effectively breaking up the band before the album's release.

 The album reached number two on the UK Albums Chart, staying on the chart for 17 weeks.
 It was also an international success, peaking at number 16 on the European Albums Chart from sales covering 18 major European countries, staying on that chart for nine weeks.
 It rose to number 55 on the US Billboard 200.
 The album was certified gold by the British Phonographic Industry (BPI) on 1 October 1987 and also by the Recording Industry Association of America (RIAA) on 19 September 1990.